 If you’re looking for business funding in South Africa, there are a number of options.
-These include but are not limited to government grants, loans and tax incentives that you can apply for, although you will need to meet certain criteria to get this funding:
+These include but are not limited to government grants, loans and tax incentives that you can apply for.
+It should, nonetheless, be noted you will need to meet certain criteria to get this funding:

-- The National Empowerment Fund (NEF) promotes black economic participation in the economy by providing loans of between R250 000 and R75 million across all industry sectors.
+- The National Empowerment Fund (NEF): Promotes black economic participation in the economy.
+They provide loans of between R250 000 and R75 million across all industry sectors.

-Banks offer a range of funding options for small businesses in South Africa, but in the current economic climate, it can be hard to secure the funding you need:
+Banks offer a range of funding options for small businesses in South Africa.
+Nevertheless, with the current economic climate, it can be hard to secure the funding you need:

-- A bank overdraft can be a useful line of credit, but it is often charged at a high-interest rate, and you pay a fee for it, even if you don’t use it.
+- A bank overdraft can be a useful line of credit.
+However, it comes at a high-interest rate, even if you don’t use it.
 Overdrafts limits are usually not very high, so it’s only convenient for smaller funding needs.

 - Banks also offer short and medium-term loans, with repayment periods of two or more years.
-You normally need some form of collateral to take out one of these loans and they typically have to be quite large – in the millions and upwards.
+But you ordinarily need some form of collateral and they typically have to be of high value – in the millions and upwards.

 - If you need to purchase a specific type of business equipment you could take out asset finance from a bank.

-When applying for finance through a bank, expect to provide a full business plan and a detailed set of financials.
-Remember that a bank can take months to review your application and approve your loan, so it’s not ideal if you need business funding in a hurry.
+Should you apply for finance through a bank, expect to provide a full business plan and detailed financials.
+In addition, a bank can take months to review your application and approve your loan.
+As a result, that wouldn’t be ideal if you need business funding in a short space of time.

 Angel investors and venture capital firms

-An angel investor is generally an individual who wants to provide start-up capital in small and up-and-coming businesses in exchange for equity in the business.
+An angel investor provides start-up capital to small and micro-sized businesses for equity in the business.
 These investors can become very involved in your business, which may not appeal to some business owners.
-It is essential to get a formal agreement with an angel investor in writing.
+It is therefore essential to get a formal agreement with an angel investor in writing.
 A detailed contract can protect you and your business if issues arise.
 But it is still not ideal for someone who needs quick cash flow for immediate expenses.

-Venture capital firms also offer funding in return for a stake in the business and often insist on taking a controlling hand in managing your business.
+Venture capital firms offer funding in return for a stake in the business.
+But often insist on taking a controlling hand in managing your business.

 Invoice Financing from Bridgement